Strawberry Rainbow Cake

 - Divide the frosting, reserving 1 to 2 cups, into mixing bowls and add one to two drops of the gel color of your choice.

 - Use the frosting at apart to fill your cake and crumb coat.
-Using Wilton tip 1M, start with
+Using Wilton tip 1M or tip 21, start with your darkest color and pipe rosettes around your cake in one row.
+Repeat the process, using lighter colored frosting, until the cake is covered in rosettes.

 *Affiliate link included above.